tsmith512/tsmithphotos-old/about.md

 {% include photo-unrelated.html src="DSC_3960.jpg" gallery="2014-06-01-DENSFOAUSV" %}

+But I was taking all these photos that just sat on my computer, mostly unshared.
+What's the use in recording all of these images and trying to grow my skills if I'm not going to share them with anyone?
+So it's time to resurrect this domain.
+But how?

 Early versions of this site used a horribly insecure PHP auto-generated gallery script I wrote, then Dreamweaver-generated sites, and eventually even a Flash-powered gallery I built that